MuhammadBilal848/Docker-Practice/README.md

-⦾ Run a Docker image (this command automatically creates a Docker container using a Docker image and names it randomly)
+⦾ Create and Run a Docker container using Image ID (this command automatically creates a Docker container using a Docker image and names it randomly)
 ```
 sudo docker run -it image_name
 ```